Mexico continues tug of war with firms over virus outbreak

 “He neither helps nor lets others help,” De Hoyos said of Mexican firms suffering from a drop-off in activity.
 “But he does lie,” he wrote in his Twitter account, adding the credits “do not, as he said, involve public funds.”

 López Obrador has had a rocky relationship with business groups, which he has frequently accused of corruption and hogging power.
+The first member of his Cabinet to test positive for coronavirus was identified Monday as federal comptroller Irma Eréndira Sandoval, though her office said she was on “excellent” condition with no serious symptoms.